-The following graph compares the cumulative total shareholder return on our ADSs, each representing six Ordinary shares, with that of the Nasdaq Biotech Index for the period that our shares were publicly traded.
+The following graph compares the cumulative total shareholder return on our ADSs, each representing six Ordinary shares, with that of the Nasdaq Biotech Index and the Nasdaq Composite Index for the period that our shares were publicly traded.
 We selected the Nasdaq Biotech Index because our ADSs trade on The NASDAQ Global Select Market and we believe this indicates our relative performance against a group consisting of more similarly situated companies.